daattali/beautiful-jekyll/covid-policy.md

   * Vaccine Brand
   * Vaccination Dates

+For Wisconsin Residents a valid Vaccine Record can be obtained from WIR at [https://www.dhfswir.org/PR/clientSearch.do?language=en](https://www.dhfswir.org/PR/clientSearch.do?language=en) if an attendee loses their vaccine card.

 Please note that we will **not** accept QR codes as proof of vaccination.
 You must be able to display the information listed above in plain text on your device.

 **For international attendees**, please bring the document your country uses to record proof of vaccination, or a picture or copy of that document.